-Children are enrolled from their fifth birthday.
+Children can be enrolled from their fifth birthday.
 Children cannot be enrolled before their fifth birthday, but some familiarisation visits prior to enrollment is strongly recommended.
 The normal procedure is for visits to be arranged four weeks prior to starting.
 This normally consists of 1-2 visits for a morning session.
-Please ring the school office on 03 762 5740 to arrange this.
-A copy of your child’s birth certificate and vaccination certificate must be left at the school office.
+Please call the school office on 03 762 5740 to arrange this.
+A copy of your child’s birth certificate must be left at the school office.

 When the necessary enrollment forms have been completed at the school office, the child will be placed in what is considered to be the correct class level.
 This will be confirmed when the records from the previous school are received.